ByteMe23/JioMart-ETL-Pipeline/Docs/README.md

 # PySpark Data Processing and Automation Project for Reliance Mart Data

 #### Project Overview
-This project is a comprehensive data processing pipeline built using PySpark and AWS S3.
+This project is a comprehensive data processing pipeline built using **PySpark** and **AWS S3**.
 It involves reading data from S3, processing it locally, and then uploading the processed data back to S3.
-The main goals are to handle data efficiently, manage errors and edge cases, and ensure data integrity throughout the ETL (Extract, Transform, Load) process.
+The main goals are to handle data efficiently, manage errors and edge cases, and ensure data integrity throughout the **ETL (Extract, Transform, Load)** process.

 #### Table of Contents
 1. [Project Structure](#project-structure)